tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Inside_a_Monte_Carlo_Simulation.md

   ![coin-flip-dataframe](Images/coin-flip-dataframe.png)

 * Dividing the frequency distribution of heads-to-tails combinations by the number of simulations performed shows the probability distribution of the potential outcomes for 10 simulations of flipping a coin 10 times.
-Notice the heads-to-tail combination of `(5,5)` is one of the least likely outcomes yet we would expect it to be the highest probable outcome (50% heads, 50% tails) -- what gives?
+Notice the heads-to-tail combination of `(5,5)` is one of the least likely outcomes, yet we would expect it to be the highest probable outcome (50% heads, 50% tails) -- what gives?
 This is because a small number of simulations provides a limited number of data points that may or may not be reliable in the long-run.

   ![coin-flip-10-simulations](Images/coin-flip-10-simulations.png)